 About the book:

-Essentially, the Sweet Flypaper is written from the point of view of an older woman in Harlem who is a fixture in her community.
-She introduces us to each person in her world.
-We’re let in on their struggles as well as the hard-fought victories in their lives.
-The Langston Hughes’ text is accompanied by a memorable photo essay by Roy DeCarava.
+Essentially, the Sweet Flypaper is written from the vantage point of an older woman named Sister Mary Bradley, who’s a fixture in her Harlem community.
+The Langston Hughes’ text is accompanied by photos by Roy DeCarava.
+In the text, the woman introduces us to each person in her world, as conceived by Hughes as a means to tie together a series of DeCarava’s intimate, moody photographs.
+We’re let in on the subjects’ struggles as well as the hard-fought victories in their lives.

 How I love this book.
-It captures a time on the cusp of the Civil Rights Era: a time steeped in the Electrified Delta Blues, in Joe Louis Fights, in Dinah Washington and Sarah Vaughn, in Miller High Life, in Dixie Peach pomade.
+It captures a time on the cusp of the Civil Rights Era: a time steeped in the Electrified Delta Blues, in Joe Louis Fights, in sedans with gleaming chrome portholes, in Dinah Washington and Sarah Vaughan, in Miller High Life, in the smell of Dixie Peach pomade.
 It captures something so timeless that it stays with you…. always.
 I recommend you discover a copy of your own, but until you do, enjoy the pages I reproduced here for you.
 Jive on!

 “With just the right amount of heart, soul and edge, Peter Hadar IS the Coolest Weirdo” – Rahsaan Patterson

 Born Peter Winstead, Jr. in New Jersey, Peter earned the surname Hadar from his Hebrew Israelite uncle (think Soul Vegetarian East).
 It means “adornment”, and he adorns his tracks with a molasses-sweet vocal quality I am digging.
 His first LP, Memories of the Heart, came out in 2006, and “Sweat” comes to us from his latest EP, “She’s 4 Months”.
 “Sweat” quickens the pulse with a classic samba shuffle, and promises more sweetness.